sevenlabs-hq/carbon/examples/moonshot-alerts/README.md

 # Carbon Pipeline Example

 This project demonstrates how to set up and run a Carbon pipeline that processes Solana transactions.
-It uses the `RpcBlockSubscribe` to fetch Solana transactions related to a specific program and processes these transactions using the `OpenbookV2Decoder`.
-The example demonstrates how to decode OpenbookV2 instructions and implement a custom processor for handling various types of events.
+It uses the `RpcBlockSubscribe` to fetch Solana transactions related to a specific program and processes these transactions using the `MoonshotDecoder`.
+The example demonstrates how to decode Moonshot instructions and implement a custom processor for handling various types of events.

 ## Setup Instructions